dotnet/docfx/docs/reference/docfx-json-reference.md

 ### `namespaceLayout`

-Defines how namespaces in TOC are organized:
+Specifies how namespaces in TOC are organized:

 - `flattened` (default): Renders namespaces as a single flat list.
 - `nested`: Renders namespaces in a nested tree form.

 ### `memberLayout`

-Defines how member pages are organized:
+Specifies how member pages are organized:

 - `samePage` (default): Places members in the same page as their containing type.
 - `separatePages`: Places members in separate pages.